 UK Defense Secretary Calls on Iran to Control Middle East Proxies amid Escalating Conflict

-Day 99 of the Israel conflict witnesses an escalating situation, punctuated by the strong message conveyed by UK Defense Secretary Grant Shapps to Iran.
-Shapps implored Iran to rein in its proxies in the Middle East, specifically Lebanon’s Hezbollah and Yemen’s Houthis, urging them to ‘cease and desist.’
+UK Defense Secretary Grant Shapps implored Iran to rein in its proxies in the Middle East, specifically Lebanon’s Hezbollah and Yemen’s Houthis, urging them to ‘cease and desist.’

 Shapps’ Warning to Iran